pmonks/alfresco-bulk-import/CONTRIBUTING.md

 You can create an issue [here](https://github.com/pmonks/alfresco-bulk-import/issues), but before doing so please read the notes below on submitting issues.

-Firstly, please review the [troubleshooting documentation](https://github.com/pmonks/alfresco-bulk-import/wiki/Troubleshooting) before creating an issue.
-If you're not 100% sure that what you're seeing is a bug, it's worth asking on the [mailing list](https://groups.google.com/forum/#!forum/alfresco-bulk-filesystem-import) first.
+First off, please review the [troubleshooting documentation](https://github.com/pmonks/alfresco-bulk-import/wiki/Troubleshooting) before creating an issue.
+If you're not 100% sure that what you're seeing is a bug, it's worth asking on the [mailing list](https://groups.google.com/forum/#!forum/alfresco-bulk-filesystem-import).
 Please also do a basic check for duplicates.
 A simple search for exception error messages or a summary of the unexpected behaviour should suffice.
 If in doubt, go ahead and raise a new issue and I'll mark it as a duplicate if needed.

 Once you're sure you've found a new issue, please use the following format for the body: